-Longer filmed interview by Cave of Apelles: (“Michael Diamant on the Classical Architecture Takeover and the Utter Stupidity of the Modernists“) with widespread snippets on TikTok (here), (here), (here), (here) and many (more)
+Longer video interview by Cave of Apelles: (“Michael Diamant on the Classical Architecture Takeover and the Utter Stupidity of the Modernists“) with widespread snippets on TikTok (here), (here), (here), (here) and many (more).

-Fun filmed interview by podcast Christopher Messina at Messy Times: (“Architecture Rebellion!
-Messy Times Endorses it Wholeheartedly!”)
+Video interview with Christopher Messina at Messy Times: (“Architecture Rebellion!
+Messy Times Endorses it Wholeheartedly!”) – available on Spotify.

 Interview in Fastighetstidningen (“Var det bättre förr? / Was it better before?”)